Federal Express Flight 705: Aftermath

 On May 26, 1994, the Air Line Pilots Association awarded Dave Sanders, Jim Tucker, and Andy Peterson the Gold Medal Award for heroism, the highest award a civilian pilot can receive.
 Due to the severity of their injuries, none of the crew was re-certified as medically fit to fly commercially.
 However, Jim Tucker returned to recreational flying in his Luscombe 8A by 2002.

 The McDonnell Douglas DC-10-30 aircraft involved, N306FE, was repaired after the incident then returned to service.
 In 2008, it was upgraded to an MD-10 which, among other improvements, eliminated the need for a flight engineer.
-Later, on June 7, 2022, the aircraft diverted to Tulsa due to a fire indication in the rear lower cargo hold.
+Later, on June 6, 2022, the aircraft diverted to Tulsa due to a fire indication in the rear lower cargo hold.
 A ladybug infestation from a leaking package in lower cargo caused an erroneous indication.
-Some sources record this as an actual fire, however, no smoke or fire was noted.
+While some sources record this as an actual fire, no smoke or fire was noted.
 On December 31, 2022, it was among the last of FedEx's MD-10 fleet to be retired, having made its maiden flight on November 5, 1985, and having been delivered to FedEx on January 24, 1986.
-It is currently stored at Victorville Airport.
+As of December 2023 it is stored at Victorville Airport.